-Successful students will be able to demonstrate knowledge and understanding of:
+Successful students will be able to understand:

-- Key concepts, models, theories, analytical tools and debates relevant to contemporary developments in marketing and consumption. - The features of organisations, the external environment in which they operate and how they are managed. - The role and impacts of managers, their operations, marketing practices, ethics and strategies. - Issues familiar to social science that affect or influence the business environment such as globalisation, diversity, ethical or responsible business practice and technological change.
+- Organisations, the changing environment in which they operate and how they are managed. - The activity and impacts of managers and the people they employ, their operations, business policy, ethics and strategies. - Issues familiar to social science that affect or influence the business environment such as globalisation, diversity, ethical or responsible business practice and technological change.